d11wtq/skittle/README.md

 This is allowed with Skittle so that you can group related dependencies together.
 In this case however, `turtle_user_exists` probably doesn't belong here, as it is not directly related to the log directory.
-It is very simple to just move the function definition to ./deps/turtle_user_exists.sh.
+It is very simple to just move the function definition to `./deps/turtle_user_exists.sh`.
 Try it, everything should work the same.

 ### Parameterized dependencies

 Sometimes it is useful for dependencies to accept arguments, so that they become more general and re-usable.
-A great example of this is `turtle_user_exists`.
+A great example of this is `turtle_user_exists` from our earlier example.
 The code here could work for any user, so we can generalize it and accept a username as an argument.
 Because dependencies are just bash functions, arguments are numbered `$1`, `$2` etc.